The Stunning Traxler Counter Attack

 Karel Traxler was a Czech chess master and a composer of chess problems.
-He is best known for the hyper-aggressive variation named after him, the Traxler Variation in the Two Knights Defense first shown in a game against Reinisch, played in Hostoun in 1890.
+He is best known for the hyper-aggressive variation named after him, the Traxler Variation in the Two Knights Defense showed in a game against Reinisch, played in Houston in 1890.
 Here Valeri takes you through the Traxler and its variations in both theory and practice.

 Content: 70 minutes of instruction and analysis in a series of 3 lectures.
 PGN Included.

 Users rated this series: 4.62 out of 5